xijunke/HoverWingbeatDynamics/README.md

 ﻿# The numerical solution for flapping wing hovering wingbeat dynamics

-by Xijun Ke, Weiping Zhang, Jinhao Shi and Weidong Chen, Aerospace Science and Technology,110(2021),106474,(IF: 4.499).
+by Xijun Ke, Weiping Zhang, Jinhao Shi and Weidong Chen, Aerospace Science and Technology, 110(2021), 106474, (IF: 4.499).

 https://doi.org/10.1016/j.ast.2020.106474